mikeddecker/judge/api/README.md

 Database migrations and setup are handled automatically in the docker containers.

+Only use --build when:

+- Dockerfile changes
+- package.json, requirements.txt, etc. change
+- Base image changes

 ## Changing the databse (Flask - alembic)

 (this has not been tried in the dockerized environment yet!)